 As I promised you in the post of my Vegan Melty Homemade Mozzarella, here is my version of the vegan "buffalo", perfect to be consumed "raw" in salads, appetizers or in any way you like.

-While the first version is ideal for melting on pizzas, baked pastas, flans, arancini and hot dishes, this one is ideal for making a nice caprese or, simply, to be enjoyed as it is.
+While the first version is ideal for melting on pizzas, arancini and baked pastas or lasagne, this one is ideal for making a nice Caprese or, simply, to be enjoyed as it is.

 The recipe that I am about to walk you through will replicate the flavour of buffalo mozzarella both in its appearance and feel.
 After all we don't just enjoy food because of its taste but because of the whole, am I right?